-Our vision: mental ill-health is perceived as meaningful human experience and nobody suffers discrimination or derogation as a result of it.
+Our vision: all mental health conditions are perceived as meaningful human experiences and nobody suffers discrimination or derogation as a result of it.

 Our mission: to establish human rights based approach to mental health with empathy, respect and person-centered services being at the core of it.

 PSP has successfully carried out more than 60 national and international projects.
 We conduct research and analyses, carry out trainings, run advocacy campaigns and monitor human rights, participate in policy making and educate the public about mental health from a biopsychosocial, individual-oriented, and human rights-based perspective.

 We are also adopting good practices from abroad and implement them in Lithuania including the development of new community-based services.
 We have contributed to the development and establishment of innovative and successful services such as Vilnius psychosocial rehabilitation centre RASTIS (2001), Eating disorder centre (2001), Crisis intervention sector in the hospital of „Vasara“ (2004), Crisis management centre (2015).
 We have provided expert assistance building Act on Crisis/Mindletic app (2020).